STAGE: Sylvia – Seabrooke’s Theatre, Durban High School

 Sylvia was first staged off-Broadway in 1995 (with Sarah Jessica Parker starring) and revived for Broadway in 2015 (When Parker’s husband, Matthew Broderick, was among the cast).

-For a number of reasons, Sylvia is a perfect choice for KickstArt as its first production in times of Covid-19 lockdown – and not only because it has some barking mad humour when we most need it, but because it features a small cast when budgeting is tight.
-Furthermore, King’s customarily detailed and clever set fits quite comfortably on to the small stage; and the intimacy of the small theatre, where only 50 people can currently be seated under lockdown conditions, works like a charm.
+For a number of reasons, Sylvia is a perfect choice for KickstArt in times of Covid-19 lockdown – and not only because it has some barking mad humour when we most need it, but because it features a small cast when budgeting is tight.
+Furthermore, King’s customarily detailed and clever set fits quite comfortably on to the small stage; and the intimacy of the small theatre, where only a limited number of people can currently be seated under lockdown conditions, works like a charm.

-The play is charming, it’s sweet, it has a number of surprise moments – not least cast members breaking into song, performing Every Time We Say Goodbye – and, at its soft underbelly, has a quiet lesson or two about connecting, coping and midlife crisis.
+The play, making good incidental use of classic old songs to link scenes, is a real charmer and has a number of surprise moments – not least cast members breaking into song, performing Every Time We Say Goodbye.
+At its soft underbelly, it has a quiet lesson or two about connecting, coping and midlife crisis.

-I lapped it up, and judging by the abundance of laughter and wide smiles from those around me, it is set to be a winner.
-Word seems to be spreading too, because demand is such that an extra weekend of performances has been added.
+I lapped it up, and judging by the abundance of laughter and wide smiles from those around me, it is once again set to be a winner.

-The show, lit by Michael Taylor-Broderick, is presented only at 7pm on Fridays, 2.30pm and 7pm on Saturdays, and 11am and 3pm on Sundays, until November 8.
-Tickets cost R150 throughout (unreserved seating) and booking is at Computicket.
+The production, lit by Michael Taylor-Broderick, is being staged until November 14… only at 7pm on Thursdays and Fridays, 2.30pm and 7pm on Saturdays, and 2.30pm on Sundays.
+Tickets cost R175 throughout and booking is at Computicket.
 Note that Covid-19 lockdown protocols need to be observed.